- About Us

 Natural Candle Alternatives

-The CPSC recently voted to begin creating rules that could ban candles with lead-core wicks by the end of 2001.
-However, there are no rules or bans in the works for paraffin candles and those scented with synthetic oils.
+There are no rules or bans in the works for paraffin candles and those scented with synthetic oils.
 In the meantime, you don’t have to give up candles altogether.

 • Buy 100 percent beeswax candles with cotton wicks, which are free of toxins.
 Beeswax can cost as much as six times the price of paraffin, so many candle manufacturers blend paraffin with their beeswax to cut costs.
 Be sure your candles say 100 percent beeswax on the label.